 Teachers use a variety of assessment tasks to gather information about student progress.

-A report card is sent home at the end of each semester.
-Parents are invited to meet with the class teacher early in Term 1, to share information about the child.
-A formal parent teacher interview is held at the end of Semester one to discuss the child’s progress.
+A report card is available each semester.
+Parents are invited to meet with the class teacher twice a year in semester 1 and semester 2 regarding their child's progress.
 Parents are very welcome to consult with their child’s teacher at other times.
-They are invited to make an appointment with the teacher.

 Government regulated reporting comprises summative assessment in specific key learning areas.
 This means that it is an overall judgment of achievement for your child, based on government expectations for each key learning area.
 The five point scale is based on an especially high level of expected achievement.